AlphaTechnolog/skalavel/README.md

 Now Skalavel is to manually to programming, I'm engaged to create a cli (like Archos.js cli) for skalavel, but in `npm`

+## Changelog

+Version 0.1.1:

+- Created a global app state named `global` at `skalavel` package
+- Created a environment parser (`.env` parser with dotenv) named `env` it load's all data in the global state

+Version 0.1.2:

+- Added Changelog to `README.md`

+## Examples

+Coming soon...